Shopify/cli/packages/cli/README.md

                                  where the command is run.
   --[no-]sourcemap               Controls whether sourcemaps are generated.
 Default to `true`.
 Deactivate
                                  `--no-sourcemaps`.
+  --watch                        Watches for changes and rebuilds the project writing output to disk.

 DESCRIPTION
   Builds a Hydrogen storefront for production.